OleHenFo/untappdticker/README.md

-This is a WIP Checkin-Ticker for Untapped, using Svelte.
+This is a WIP Checkin-Ticker for Untappd, using Svelte.

 Based on this repo:
 sveltejs/template svelte-app